Lesson Plan - Get It!

 Start thinking about what you love to do.
 Then, take it a step further and think about how that talent spreads joy to others!

-Watch How to Choose a LeadASAP Project from Youth Service America to learn more about the first steps toward becoming a volunteer and deciding on service projects.
+Watch this next video to learn more about the first steps toward becoming a volunteer and deciding on service projects.

-Regardless of the time that you choose to dedicate to volunteerism, you will learn more about yourself throughout the process.
+Regardless of the time you dedicate to volunteerism, you will learn more about yourself throughout the process.
 Some volunteer projects might be a better fit than others, but going through this exploration process is all part of the fun.

-Now that you have a better understanding of your own personal motivations for volunteering and a great idea for a service project, you can move on to the Got It? section.
+Now that you have a better understanding of your motivations for volunteering and a great idea for a service project, you can move on to the Got It? section.